-Snippets are a type of reusable content that once placed on a page, become part of the page's code.
+Snippets are a type of reusable content that insert predefined content into a page while editing.
 The snippet content is then edited in the WYSIWYG editor without affecting the original snippet file.
 Snippets are often used for pieces of content with specific formatting, such as tables, buttons, and displaying quotes or images.
-By using snippets, consistent formatting can be ensured across pages.
+Using snippets for design elements ensures consistent styling across pages.

 Snippet creation and management is accessible to level 9 and 10 users only, but any level user can place a snippet on a page.

 Using Snippets on PagesLink to this section

 To insert a snippet on a page you're editing:

 - While in an editable region, select the "Insert Snippet" icon ( or ).

 - Choose a snippet to add to the page.
 You can use the top dropdown to view a specific category, or filter snippets by name.
 Snippets are previewed on the right-hand side, but not all snippet styling renders, as some of that depends on which page the snippet is placed in.